How much does oral semaglutide cost with and without insurance?

 Oral vs. injectable semaglutide costs

-The list prices of the oral and injectable semaglutide drugs currently available are as follows:
+The monthly costs of oral and injectable semaglutide drugs are as follows:

 Oral vs. injectable semaglutide costs can vary depending on: